-Network> ip addr modify oldipaddr newipaddr netmask | prefix

-oldipaddr Specifies the old IP address to be modified, as either an IPv4 address or an IPv6 address.
+Network> ip addr modify oldipaddr newipaddr netmask | prefix oldipaddr Specifies the old IP address to be modified, as either an IPv4 address or an IPv6 address.
 The specified oldipaddr must be assigned to the cluster.

-newipaddr Specifies the new IP address, as either an IPv4 address or an netmask Specifies the netmask for the new IP address.
-Netmask is used for IPv4 addresses.
+Specifies the new IP address, as either an IPv4 address or an newipaddr IPv6 address.

-IPv6 address.
 The new IP address must be available.

-prefix Specifies the prefix for the IPv6 address.
-The value is an integer in the range 0-128.
+Specifies the netmask for the new IP address.
+Netmask is used netmask for IPv4 addresses.
+Specifies the prefix for the IPv6 address.
+The value is an integer prefix in the range 0-128.